 The draft of the Development Agreement will be prepared by the Municipality.
 The Developer's Engineer shall prepare a servicing cost estimate for review and inclusion in the agreement related to securities.
 The Municipality's Clerk must be in a position to clear all conditions of the Draft Plan Acceptance prior to the preparation of the draft Development Agreement Schedules.
-The following information must be provided by the Developer's Engineer to the Municipal Engineer of the Municipality prior to the preparation of the draft Development Agreement Schedules:
+The following information must be provided by the Developer's Engineer to the Municipal Engineer of the Municipality prior to the preparation of the draft Development Agreement Schedules: Schedules:

-- a) MOECC certificates of acceptance for all the services to be constructed.
-If necessary, the Developer's Engineer shall provide a completed MOECC Form 1 for watermains. - b) The name of the person and/or company and Mortgagees with whom the Development Agreement will be executed. - c) The name, address and telephone number of the developer's lawyer. - d) Four copies of the Reference Plan.
+- a) MECP certificates of acceptance for all the services to be constructed, if necessary, the Developer's Engineer shall provide a completed MECP Form 1 for watermains, MECP From SS1 and/or SS2 for sanitary and MECP Form SW1 and/or SW1 for storm as per section 2.5. - b) The name of the person and/or company and Mortgagees with whom the Development Agreement will be executed. - c) The name, address and telephone number of the developer's lawyer.